Software documentation for management, scheduling, and optimization of field operations

 Customer portal: configure access for your clients

-Why a Customer Portal?
+Why a Client Portal?

 How It Works

-Configuring Your Customer Portal
+Configuring Your Client Portal

-Activating Access for Your Customers
+Enabling Access for Your Clients

 General Configuration (business unit)

-Customer portal configuration on the business unit
+Client portal configuration on the business unit

 In this section, you can modify: